robertogattabs/RadAgent/README.md

 ```

 ### Loading other clinical covariates
+This step is optional: you can train a Radiomics model based only on features acquired from the DICOM images.
-Now I load other clinical covariates, such as Age, Sex, status of the pelivic lymphnodes, cT and cN.
+However, as example, now I load other clinical covariates, such as Age, Sex, status of the pelivic lymphnodes, cT and cN.
 I build a new matrix called 'other.covariates.matrix':

 ```
 # assign the AGE, present in the csv (numeric)